vivienne-zhu/Ascension-RPG-Game/README.md

 Best part of it is that no two plays will be the same thanks to controlled randomization of stat and minion generation.

-Choose from 3 classes, warrior, mage, and archer, and experience different playstyles through unique stat focuses and battle perks.
+Choose from 3 classes, warrior, mage, and rogue, and experience different playstyles through unique stat focuses and battle perks.

 Will you succeed?